1. What are truffles?

 14. How long might it be before a dividend is released?

 Truffières begin to produce truffles, under favorable conditions in Years 4 to 6 depending on the variety.
-Black Perigord truffles may begin to produce truffles in Year 4 and our expectation is that commercial quantities will not be produced until Year 6.
-We are forecasting a first dividend in Year 4 of 3%, increasing to 6% in Year 5, 11% in Year 6, 18% in Year 7 and 25% from Year 8.
+Black Perigord truffles may begin to produce truffles in Year 5 and our expectation is that commercial quantities will not be produced until Year 6.
+We are forecasting a first dividend upon reaching commercial production..

 15. Can I sell my Co-op Share?